 Become a Data Scientist

-A data scientist is a programmer, statistician, and communicator that burns with curiosity.
+A data scientist is a programmer, statistician, and communicator that plays a crucial part in the world of technology.

 Both large and small companies collect and store massive amounts of data.
 They need data scientists that can provide actionable insight from the data.
-Our data science degree prepares individuals with the skills to program with, visualize, and interpret data for employers in this rapidly expanding field.
+This degree prepares students with skills in core programming languages, machine learning, statistics, and more.

 Highlighted Career Paths